-INDIVIDUAL HEALTH CARE PLANS AND MEDICATIONS: All centers must maintain as part of a child's record, an Individual Health Care Plan (IHCP) for each child with a chronic medical condition which has been diagnosed by a licensed health care provider.
+INDIVIDUAL HEALTH CARE PLANS/ACTION PLANS AND MEDICATIONS: All centers must maintain as part of a child's record an Individual Health Care Plan (IHCP) or Action Plan for each child with a chronic medical condition which has been diagnosed by a licensed health care provider.
 An IHCP ensures that a child with a chronic medical condition receives health care services he or she may need while attending the program.
-Health & Nutrition Services Managers develop or obtain an IHCP in collaboration with the parents/guardians, educators and the child's licensed health care practitioner, who must authorize the IHCP.
-If your child has been prescribed medication for their condition, the parent/guardian must supply the program with the appropriate and up to date medication.
-All medication must be authorized by the child's medical provider and the parent/guardian.
+Health & Nutrition Services Managers obtain an IHCP in collaboration with the parents/guardians, educators and the child's licensed health care practitioner, who must authorize the IHCP, allowing the program to appropriately care for the child.
+If your child has been prescribed medication for their condition, the parent/guardian must supply the program with the prescribed medication must be authorized by the child's medical provider and the parent/guardian in the form of a signed Medication Authorization Form.
 If you have any questions regarding IHCPs or Medications, please contact your program's Health & Nutrition Services Manager.